Kelly Monaco: Acting and reality television

 Monaco appeared in a Maxim cover feature in 2005, and the magazine also placed her at #13 on their annual Hot 100 List in 2006.

 In February 2009, Monaco expanded her dancing résumé with Peepshow, a burlesque act directed by Tony Award-winning director Jerry Mitchell, that plays at the Planet Hollywood Resort and Casino in Las Vegas.
 Monaco starred as Bo Peep, a precocious character who discovers her sexuality throughout the show.
 Monaco starred alongside singer and fellow Dancing with the Stars contestant Melanie Brown, until June 2009, when Monaco's contract expired and she was replaced by Holly Madison.
 The same year, Monaco was named Maxim's number one sexiest cover model of the decade.

-On July 27, 2012, it was announced that Monaco would be participating in the 15th season of Dancing with the Stars for a chance to win a second mirrorball trophy.
+On July 27, 2012, it was announced that Monaco would be participating in the fifteenth season of Dancing with the Stars for a chance to win a second mirrorball trophy.
 This time she was partnered with Valentin Chmerkovskiy.
 After making the finals for a second time, Monaco finished in third place on November 27, 2012.

-In November 2017, Monaco returned to 25th season of Dancing with the Stars in week eight, to participate in a trio rumba with Terrell Owens and his professional partner Cheryl Burke.
+In November 2017, Monaco returned to twenty fifth season of Dancing with the Stars in week eight, to participate in a trio rumba with Terrell Owens and his professional partner Cheryl Burke.

+On August 26, 2024.
+Soap Opera Network announced Monaco had been fired from General Hospital following a network decision to "terminate her character".